zoetyu/workshop-ws-04-18-js-graphics/README.md

   function getPercentage(key) {
   }
 ```
 Now, we want to say that if the frequency of a certain key is > 0, return that frequency divided by the number of questions, multiplied by 100 to get a round percentage number.
-Otherwise, the percent is just 0.
+Otherwise just return 0.
 You can probs write the body of this yourself.
-Make sure to use ```parseInt``` on the value and ```parseInt(...).toFixed(2)``` will be helpful to achieve a nice round percent number.
+Make sure to use ```parseInt``` on the values in frequencies.
+Also ```parseInt(...).toFixed(2)``` will be helpful to achieve a nice round percent number.
+~try it yourself~ :dizzy: :collision: :dizzy: :collision: :dizzy:

 This is what you should have:
 ```javascript